kawa2287/title-belt-nhl/README.md

   --help         Show this message and exit.

 Commands:
+  belt-path
   path
   path-alt
 ```

-* use `path-alt` to get a string showing list of games
+* use `path-alt` to get a list of games recursively
-* use `path` to get the list of games using a diff algorithm
+* use `path` to get the nested list of games iteratively, containing all evaluated games with the shortest path marked
+* use `belt-path` to get the list of complete games that the belt has traveled so far, plus the next title belt match

 ## Linting and Formatting